 +1 Assassin Skills (Mage-killer’s) Blade Talons can be shopped from character level 35

-+2 Traps (Trickster’s) and +2 Shadow Disciplines (Psychic) Blade Talons can be shopped from character level 45
++2 Traps (Trickster’s) and +2 Shadow Disciplines (Psychic) Blade Talons can be shopped from character level 45, in Nightmare or Hell difficulty.

-+3 Traps (Cunning) and +3 Shadow Disciplines (Shadow) Blade Talons can be shopped from character level 65
++3 Traps (Cunning) and +3 Shadow Disciplines (Shadow) Blade Talons can be shopped from character level 65, in Nightmare or Hell difficulty.

 +1 Assassin Skills can be gambled from level XX